Great Tribulation: How to Discern Truth from Deception

 b. question of Jesus to religious leaders

 They asked by what authority Jesus did what he did.
 Instead of answering the question, Jesus asked them a question.
-Their correct answer would give the answer to the question they asked.
-Jesus asked about John’s baptism, was it of God or man?
+Their correct answer would answer the question they asked.
+Jesus asked about whether John’s baptism was of God or not.

 Great Tribulation sermon video audio notes